Updated: Dec 26, 2020

 Mite infestations are another potential cause of hair loss, usually accompanied by a sore and irritated skin.

-A range of immune-meditated and hormonal disorders including hypothyroidism can case your cat to have hair loss and even changes in the texture of their fur that re-grows.
+A range of immune-mediated and hormonal disorders including hypothyroidism can case your cat to have hair loss and even changes in the texture of their fur that re-grows.